 There’s a spot or two for sides, a section for a drink, and a big compartment in the middle for the main course.
 You have your choice of a main course, sides, and drinks, but the lunch tray always has the same layout and doesn’t permit, say, ordering two mains and no sides.

-If you wanted to do that, you’d need a whole new lunch tray with a different layout, which might take weeks or months for the manufacturer to make, and even after all that, you might decide you want to go back to the first option.
+If you wanted to do that, you’d need a whole new lunch tray with a different layout.
+This might take weeks or months for the manufacturer to make and, even after all that, you might decide you preferred the first option.

 In the same way, the backend of traditional ecommerce systems limits the frontend presentation layer of your ecommerce system.
 The backend and frontend are tightly linked, so changes to the frontend also require changes to the backend, the same way that if you want two main courses and no sides for lunch, you need to change the lunch tray.